liujqian/webpage-segmentation/README.md

 Note: This repository contains other repositories by Git submodule.
 Please ensure that you initialized all the submodules when cloning this repository (for example, add the -recurse-submodules flag when cloning).

-## Obtaining the dataset and preprocess the dataset
+## Obtaining the dataset, preprocess the dataset, training and making inferences

 The Webis-Webseg-20 dataset used in this project can be downloaded from this
 address: <https://zenodo.org/record/3988124#.ZCyTMdITF0J>.